 Treatments and drugs

 There is no cure for nickel allergy.
 Once you develop a sensitivity to nickel, you will develop a rash (contact dermatitis) whenever you come into contact with the metal.
-Once an allergic reaction to nickel exposure has begun, it will most likely continue for two to four weeks.
+Once a particular site, such as an earlobe, has reacted to nickel, that site will react even more when re-exposed to nickel.

 Lifestyle and home remedies